damir1407/dash-crypto-sim/README.md

-# Manufacturing SPC Dashboard
+# Crypto Trading Dashboard

 ## Introduction
-`Dash-manufacture-spc-dashboard` is a dashboard for monitoring real-time process quality along manufacture production line.
+`dash-crypyo-sim` is a dashboard for monitoring real-time cryptocurrency values.
-This is a demo of Dash interactive Python framework developed by [Plotly](https//plot.ly/).

 ## Built With